Bird colony: Variations on colonial nesting in birds

 Some seabird colonies host thousands of nesting pairs of various species.
 Triangle Island, for example, the largest seabird colony in British Columbia, Canada, is home to auks, gulls, cormorants, shorebirds, and other birds, as well as some marine mammals.
 Many seabirds show remarkable site fidelity, returning to the same burrow, nest or site for many years, and they will defend that site from rivals with great vigour.
 This increases breeding success, provides a place for returning mates to reunite, and reduces the costs of prospecting for a new site.
 Young adults breeding for the first time usually return to their natal colony, and often nest very close to where they hatched.
 Individual nesting sites at seabird colonies can be widely spaced, as in an albatross colony, or densely packed like an auk colony.
 In most seabird colonies several different species will nest on the same colony, often exhibiting some niche separation.
 Seabirds can nest in trees (if any are available), on the ground (with or without nests), on cliffs, in burrows under the ground and in rocky crevices.
 Colony size is a major aspect of the social environment of colonial birds.

 Some birds are known to nest alone when conditions are suitable, but not sometimes.
 The white-winged dove of southwestern North America was known to nest in large colonies when foraging areas could support such numbers.
 In 1978, in Tamaulipas, Mexico, researchers counted 22 breeding colonies of white-winged doves with a collective population size of more than eight million birds.
 But as habitat was transformed through urbanization or agriculture, the doves apparently spread out into smaller, less long-lived colonies.
-Today, these doves are observed to nest singlyin both urban and not urban areas.
+Today, these doves are observed to nest singly in both urban and not urban areas.